mezoom936/sudoku/README.md

-# sudoku
-# solving sudoku using backtracking in Java
+# sudoku solving using backtracking in Java